RBA Confirmed

 How we calculate this

-• Assumed provider rate: we blend each provider’s published in-person and online rates, weighted by the in-person and online split you set above.
+• Provider rate: we blend each provider’s published in-person and online rates, weighted by the in-person and online split you set above.

-• Absorbed cost: your monthly card volume, multiplied by the share of transactions you surcharge, multiplied by your surcharge rate, shown as an annual figure.
+• Absorbed cost: we assume you surcharge every in-person card payment and do not surcharge online payments.
+So it is your monthly card volume, multiplied by your in-person share, multiplied by your surcharge rate, shown as an annual figure.
+Move the in-person / online slider to match your business.

 Learn more about our switching service